 Reservoir and Coburg

-Reservoir is 12km north of Melbourne's Central Business District and at the 2011, Census had a population of 47,637.
+Reservoir is 12km north of Melbourne's Central Business District and in 2022, had a population of approximately 52,000.

 Edwardes Street and Broadway contain many well established and iconic businesses, providing great old fashioned customer service and an old-world charm.
 Diversity is the foundation of Reservoir.